ioerger/transit2/src/pytransit/doc/source/index.rst

 * :ref:`tutorial-link`
 * :ref:`tpp-link`
 * :ref:`code-link`
-* `PDF manual with overview of analysis methods in Transit <https://orca1.tamu.edu/essentiality/transit/transit-manual.pdf>`_

 Features
 ~~~~~~~~
-TRANSIT offers a variety of features including:
+TRANSIT2 offers a variety of features including:

 *   More than **8 analysis methods**, including methods for determining **conditional essentiality** as well as **genetic interactions**.